wso2/docs-ob-toolkit-cds/en/docs/learn/metadata-cache-management.md

 ### Configuring Metadata Management

-By default, Metadata Cache Management is configured in WSO2 Open Banking for Australia as follows:
+By default, Metadata Cache Management is configured in WSO2 Open Banking CDS Toolkit as follows:

-1. Open  the `<WSO2_OB_IAM_HOME>/repository/conf/deployment.toml` file.
+1. Open  the `<IS_HOME>/repository/conf/deployment.toml` file.
 2. Update the following configurations as required:

     ``` toml